Pro Sports Lockouts and Strikes Fast Facts

 October 1, 1994-January 11, 1995 - 468 games are canceled as a result of the 103-day lockout.

-September 15, 2004 - The existing collective bargaining agreement expires at midnight EST.
+September 15, 2004 - The existing collective bargaining agreement expires at midnight ET.

 September 16, 2004 - The NHL owners lockout the players.